Materials-Consortia/OPTIMADE/optimade.rst

 The definitions of specific properties in this standard define their types.
 Similarly, for database-provider-specific properties, the database provider decides their types.
 In the syntactic constructs that can accommodate values of more than one type, types of all participating values are REQUIRED to match, with a single exception of timestamps (see below).
-Different types of values MUST be reported as ``501 Not Implemented`` errors, meaning that type conversion is not implemented in the specification.
+Different types of values MUST be reported as :http-error:`501 Not Implemented` errors, meaning that type conversion is not implemented in the specification.

 As the filter language syntax does not define a lexical token for timestamps, values of this type are expressed using string tokens in `RFC 3339 Internet Date/Time Format <https://tools.ietf.org/html/rfc3339#section-5.6>`__.
 In a comparison with a timestamp property, a string token represents a timestamp value that would result from parsing the string according to
 RFC 3339 Internet Date/Time Format.
-Interpretation failures MUST be reported with error ``400 Bad Request``.
+Interpretation failures MUST be reported with error :http-error:`400 Bad Request`.

 Optional filter features
 ~~~~~~~~~~~~~~~~~~~~~~~~